hughrun/ephemetoot/README.md

 ## ASCII / utf-8 errors

-Prior to Python 3.7, running a Python script on come BSD and Linux systems may throw an error.
+Prior to Python 3.7, running a Python script on some BSD and Linux systems may throw an error.
 This can be resolved by setting a _locale_ that encodes utf-8, by using the environment setting `PYTHONIOENCODING=utf-8` when running the script, or by simply upgrading your Python version to 3.7 or higher.
 See [Issue 11](https://github.com/hughrun/ephemetoot/issues/11) for more information.

 # Bugs and suggestions